Shape Arts: Financial Support

 Renowned British contemporary artists have donated artworks to Shape to raise money for the charity through an auction at Bonhams.
 Funds raised from the sale were matched by the Arts Council’s Catalyst Arts Fund and went towards supporting new arts activities and opportunities for disabled people.
 Works by Jake and Dinos Chapman, Mat Collishaw, Angela de la Cruz, Tacita Dean, Sir Antony Gormley, Marc Quinn and David Shrigley were auctioned at Bonhams London on 4 March 2014.

 In 2016, an online auction at Paddle8 included donations of twenty-five artworks from a range of internationally acclaimed artists including Jeremy Deller, Julie Umerle, Candida Hofer, Ragnar Kjartansson, Hito Steyerl, Grayson Perry and Hans Op de Beeck in support of Shape Arts' 40th anniversary and the continued importance of the organisation's work.

 Adam Reynolds' Memorial Bursary

-The Adam Reynolds Award, formerly the Adam Reyonolds Memorial Bursary, was inaugurated in 2008 in memory of the sculptor Adam Reynolds(1959-2005).
+The Adam Reynolds Award, formerly the Adam Reynolds Memorial Bursary, was inaugurated in 2008 in memory of the sculptor Adam Reynolds(1959-2005).
 It is one of the most significant opportunities for disabled visual artists in the UK, offering an opportunity to engage in a three-month residency at a high-profile gallery.
-Venues that have hosted the residencies include the V & A, Camden Arts Centre, Spike Island, The BALTIC, the Bluecoat Gallery and New Art Gallery Walsall.
+Venues that have hosted the residencies include the V & A, Camden Arts Centre, Spike Island, The Baltic, the Bluecoat Gallery and New Art Gallery Walsall.